Does the Ouija Board Work?

 Does this mean the Ouija should be avoided altogether?
 Not necessarily.
 Many users who are well aware of the dangers protect themselves with prayers and other measures to keep safe during their sessions.

 The board is supposed to be a tool for communication with the spiritual realm, but you want to keep out the bad and attract the good.
 The key is putting up a wall and keeping that bad stuff at bay.
-Just as you'd never use the internet without a good antivirus program, you ought not mess with the Ouija board without protecting yourself appropriately.
+Just as you'd never use the internet without a good antivirus program, you ought not to mess with the Ouija board without protecting yourself appropriately.

 Turn to your personal religious and spiritual beliefs to determine which prayers you should rely on for protection.
 But also be aware that many major religions frown upon meddling in the occult, yet another reason some regard the Ouija as something more dangerous than a board game.